 of Trail to Illinois Completed

-A design team of Rose-Hulman Institute
+A design team of Rose-Hulman Institute of

-of Technology engineering students has completed
+Technology engineering students has completed their

-connect the city of Terre Haute with a National Road
+the city of Terre Haute with a National Road

 greenway in Illinois.
 The final report was

 presented to NRHT, Inc on May 18.
 It was also